Complications of pregnancy: Acute fatty liver of pregnancy

 Acute fatty liver of pregnancy (ALFP) is a rare but serious complication of pregnancy that can result in extensive morbidity or mortality to the mother and fetus.
 AFLP happens when fat builds up inside the liver.
-It is thought to be caused by build up of fat cells within the micro vesicular of live cells due to mitochondrial dysfunction in fat break down (fatty acid β-oxidation).
-This can prevent the liver from working functioning normally, however its exact mechanism is not clearly understood.
+It is thought to be caused by the buildup of fat cells within the microvesicles of live cells due to mitochondrial dysfunction in fat breakdown (fatty acid β-oxidation).
+This can prevent the liver from functioning normally; however, its exact mechanism is not clearly understood.
 Diagnosis is supported by abnormal ultrasound findings of the liver or microvascular fatty infiltration of biopsy of the liver.
 AFLP may cause symptoms of excessive fatigue, vomiting, stomach pain, or jaundice.
 Individuals may also have low blood sugar, trouble thinking clearly, or bleeding problems.